gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

 </p>
 <blockquote>
   <p>
-    ...there is little evidence that enhanced efforts at dissemination are working.
+    …there is little evidence that enhanced efforts at dissemination are working.
 A report to the National Research Council in 2008 found that "NSF- and association-funded reforms at the classroom level, however well intentioned, have not led to the hoped for